 Back in 2010 the NSW government set a target for the state that 40 per cent of freight to and from Port Botany would be carried by rail.
 Although this has since been adjusted down to 28 per cent, rail freight’s mode share in 2020 is still below 20 per cent.
 NSW will need more than a year of unprecedented circumstances to meet its target.

 The NSW government is not alone in seeking to get more freight on to rail and setting mode shift targets.
 In Victoria, the state government has committed to achieving a 30 per cent rail mode share target and is giving itself until 2030 to meet this figure.
 In Queensland, at the Port of Brisbane, there are hopes to accomplish 30 per cent rail mode share by 2035, however achieving that depends upon the construction of a dedicated rail freight link.

-While Australia has embraced the efficiency of rail when it comes to moving iron ore in the Pilbara and coal in the Hunter, when it comes to containerised freight it’s a different story.
+While Australia has embraced the efficiency of rail when it comes to moving iron ore in the Pilbara, when it comes to containerised freight it’s a different story.
 However, the targets for rail mode share at the country’s primary container ports on the east coast show a broad commitment – in theory if not in practice – by governments to rail freight.

 According to Charlotte Stanfield, national client account manager – strategic advisory at Calibre, increasing awareness of some of the downside of road freight is leading to greater awareness and interest in getting a lot more freight onto rail and achieving these mode split targets.

 “You’ve got a situation now where you’re seeing increased road congestion, increased desire to see more goods moved by rail, yet in spite of 20 years of discussion, engagement with industry and government policy initiatives, we still do not have dedicated freight rail connections into the ports or the long promised interstate and regional intermodals.”